xivh/CASMcode_clexulator/python/doc/usage/cluster_expansion.rst

 Evaluate the cluster expansion
 ------------------------------

 To evaluate the cluster expansion, the :class:`~libcasm.clexulator.ClusterExpansion` calculator must be set to point at a :class:`~libcasm.clexulator.ConfigDoFValues` instance.
-This is done at automatically for the objects returned by :func:`~libcasm.clexulator.make_cluster_expansion`.
+This is done automatically for the objects returned by :func:`~libcasm.clexulator.make_cluster_expansion`.

 Then, the cluster expansion value can be evaluated with: